zanozik/cdnjs/README.md

 ## Important notes

-If you fear you will break cdnjs Asset Manager functionality by changing default assets, override `cdnjs` directives in published `index.blade.php` (appropriate HTML tags have been preset for you).
+If you fear you will break cdnjs Asset Manager functionality by changing default assets, override `cdnjs` functions in published `index.blade.php` (appropriate HTML tags have been preset for you).

 Assets collection is being automatically cached and flushed, so if you made some manual changes, don't forget to clear views and cache: